Mafra-Chris/Mafra-Chris/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mimetics Technologies
+- 🔭 I’m currently working on a55
-- 🌱 I’m currently learning React and Python

 ## :computer: Languages and Tools